PrestaShop/docs/src/content/1.7/development/compile-assets.md

 If `npm install` fails with error: `Failed at the ... postinstall script.`:

-You maybe using node version 9 or 10, you should use node version 8.
+You may be using node version 9 or 10, you should use node version 8.